-“Our [membership program] helps [our loyal supporters] who want to [user jobs to be done] by [membership benefit feature] and [membership benefit outcome].”
+“Our [membership program] helps [our loyal supporters] who want to [user jobs to be done] by [membership feature] and by [membership feature].”

 “Our membership program helps our loyal supporters who want to contribute to important issues in their community by connecting them with our reporters to generate local story ideas.”